+The scalar $\rho_{s,i} \in \mathbb{R}_+$ represents the additional mortality rate induced by mass trapping in Patch $i$.
+Indeed, in the field, traps targeting wild insects may also capture sterile insects.
+We do not impose $\rho_i = \rho_{s,i}$, as the relative susceptibility to trapping of sterile insects depends on the types of traps used.
+Since sterile insects are released as adults, there is no inter- or intraspecific competition for resources, such that there is no density-dependent mortality rate as in the wild population.

-Similarly to the coefficients $D_{ij}$ introduced in~\Cref{Presentation of the model} to describe the dispersal of the wild insects, $D^s_{ij}$ is a non-negative coefficient describing the flow of sterile insects from the patch $j$ to the patch $i$ ($i \neq j$).
-We then introduce the matrix $D^s = (d^s_{ij})$ where
+Similarly to the coefficients $d_{ij}$ introduced in~\Cref{n_patch} to describe the dispersal of wild insects, $d^s_{ij}$ is a non-negative coefficient describing the flow of sterile insects from Patch $j$ to Patch $i$ ($i \neq j$).
+We then introduce the matrix $D^s$, where